White Room: Recognition and other recordings

-Rolling Stone magazine ranked "White Room" at number 376 on its list of the "500 Greatest Songs of All Time".
+Rolling Stone ranked "White Room" at number 376 on its list of the "500 Greatest Songs of All Time".
 A live recording appears on the group's Live Cream Volume II album (1972).
 Clapton, along with Phil Collins, began his act at Live Aid in 1985 with the song.
 In 1990, Clapton performed the song at his Royal Albert Hall concert series and in 1999 with Sheryl Crow at Crow's Sheryl Crow and Friends: Live from Central Park concert.
 In 2005, the reunited Cream played the song at the Royal Albert Hall, which was released on their Royal Albert Hall London May 2-3-5-6, 2005 album.

 In a song review for AllMusic, Stephen Thomas Erlewine noted that the song has been "covered frequently, and by a bizarre group of artists: Broadway star Joel Grey, the Finnish symphonic metal band Apocalyptica, fusion guitarist Frank Gambale, the Bluegrass-inspired Cache Valley Drifters, and heavy metal band Helloween.
 That wildly eclectic list proves that 'White Room' is a multi-faceted song, containing equal parts dramatic spectacle, intricate musicality, and hard rock menace.
 Other artists emphasize different elements in their interpretations, but the original Cream version wrapped it all up in one startling package".

-Billboard described the single as a "solid, driving rocker."
+Billboard described the single as a "solid, driving rocker".